top of page

 Holy Spirit,

-In this space, I lay down my jar—my distractions, my defenses, my doubts.
-And I listen.
+In this space, I lay down the jar of my distractions, my defences, my doubts.

 Let every reflection here be a doorway.
 Let every story be a stirring.
-Let every word be an invitation to personally encounter the Savior of the world.
+Let every word be an invitation to personally encounter the Saviour of the world.

 • Where is my well?
 The place I return to when I’m thirsty for more?